 The Computer Systems Installer CD automatically installs the Network Drivers from the Supplement CD.
-Drivers for the SunATMTM, SunHSI/STM, SunHSI/PTM, SunFDDI/S, SunFDDI/P, and Sun GigabitEthernet cards are now installed by default when the Solaris 8 operating environment is installed.
-Error messages may be displayed if you do not have some of the corresponding hardware installed.
-These error messages can be ignored.
+Drivers for the SunATMTM, SunHSI/STM, SunHSI/PTM, SunFDDI/S, SunFDDI/P, and Sun GigabitEthernet cards are now installed by default when the Solaris 8 10/00 operating environment is installed.
+Error messages might be displayed if you do not have some of the corresponding hardware installed.
+You can ignore these error messages.